ViacheslavDanilov/ml_project_template/{{cookiecutter.repo_name}}/README.md

-├── .dvcignore                      # Files or directories that should be excluded when traversing a DVC project ├── .gitignore                      # List of ignored files that cannot commit to Git ├── .pre-commit-config.yaml         # Configuration file for pre-commit package ├── create_env.sh                   # Shell script to create conda environment ├── LICENSE                         # License file of the repository ├── pyproject.toml                  # Unified Python project settings file that replaces setup.py
+├── .dvcignore                      # Files or directories that should be excluded when traversing a DVC project ├── .gitignore                      # List of ignored files that cannot commit to Git ├── .pre-commit-config.yaml         # Configuration file for pre-commit package ├── environment.yaml                # Configuration file used to define and manage a Conda environment ├── create_env.sh                   # Shell script to create conda environment ├── LICENSE                         # License file of the repository ├── pyproject.toml                  # Unified Python project settings file that replaces setup.py